 Student Enrollment Requirements

-- Junior or senior at Dominion (sophomores are eligible for DE World History courses).
+- Junior or senior at Dominion (sophomores who qualify for DE World History must self-pay).

 - Recommendation of previous teacher.

 - For the fall semester, all paperwork must be submitted to the guidance counselor by May 30, 2020.

 - Students enrolled in the online courses must have their own technology device (phones do not qualify; a laptop or tablet meeting the OS requirements of a TMU course) on campus.

 - All courses must be approved by the principal.

 - Students must qualify for dual enrollment courses in the same manner as AP courses.